jleung7158/WageGauge/journals/mo.md

 6/2- I was having a different error where a user wasnt able to sign in after updating their account.
 It turns out, when updating the account, I have to re-hash the password being updated.
 This is fixed now.
 I made a new feature today, It was the ability for users to post a comment to a topic.
 The most challenging portion was getting the page to refresh the comment list upon submission so the new comment is there.

 6/5- Created a unit test today, not sure if its correct but I asked the team to take a look.
 We are going to try deployment today.

+6/6- We are trying front end deployment today.
+Running into some ESLINT errors.
+Trying to fix.